Bad Coach vs. Good Coach: crucial difference - these 1 things tell you if you've found a good coach

 And sometimes it stays silent, letting you come to your own realizations.

-A one of the strongest characteristics of a good coach:
+A good coach one of the strongest features of:

 You ask more questions than you say.